Kentucky House Bill 528: Content of the bill

 The key change in the custody law is summarized in this passage from the text of the bill:

 "There shall be a presumption, rebuttable by a preponderance of the evidence, that joint custody and equally shared parenting time is in the best interest of the child.
 If a deviation from equal parenting time is warranted, the court shall construct a parenting schedule that maximizes the time each parent or de facto custodian has with the child and is consistent with ensuring the child's welfare."

 Under the law, judges must begin each custody case with the presumption that joint custody and equally shared parenting time are best for the children.
 Seeking to promote healthier family dynamics, the law defaults 50/50 custody arrangements in child custody disputes.
 This means that if the case is brought to the family law court, it will most likely begin with a 50/50 split of child custody, parenting privileges, and financial obligations.
-Judges can then consider other factors, such as whether each parent has a history of domestic violence, before deciding whether joint custody is appropriate.
+Judges can then consider other factors, such as whether either parent has a history of domestic violence, before deciding whether joint custody is appropriate.
 The law stipulates if a domestic violence order is being or has been entered against a parent by another parent or child, then the presumption of joint custody will not apply.
 It also amended the existing law of that time to allow parents who did not have visitation rights or fair parenting time to petition for reasonable visitation rights.

 Factors of deviation from the shared parenting arrangement: